kalkih/mtcaptcha-client/README.md

 // setup the captcha client
-const captchaClient = new MtCaptchaClient( "example.com", // Url of the mtcaptcha "mtCaptchaSiteKey" // The siteKey of the mtcaptcha customer (check network tab or inspect site for this) );
+const captchaClient = new MtCaptchaClient(
+  // The domain of the site where the mtcaptcha you want to solve is located "www.example.com",
+  // The site key for the customer/site where the mtcaptcha is located
+  // Can be found in the network tab or in the source of the page (look for "siteKey").
+  "MTPublic-abCDEFGH"
+);

 // retrieve a captcha challenge const challenge = await captchaClient.createChallenge();

-// verify captcha solution
-const result = await captchaClient.verifyChallenge(challenge, "abc123");
+// verify/solve captcha challenge with provided solution const result = await captchaClient.verifyChallenge(challenge, "abc123");

 if (result.isVerified) {